| Title: | Tests for Segregation Distortion in Polyploids |

 A list with the following elements

-The log-likelihood ratio test statistic.
+statisticThe log-likelihood ratio test statistic.

-The degrees of freedom.
+dfThe degrees of freedom.

-The p-value.
+p_valueThe p-value.

-The estimated double reduction rate.
+alphaThe estimated double reduction rate.

-The estimated preferential pairing parameter of parent 1.
+xi1The estimated preferential pairing parameter of parent 1.

-The estimated preferential pairing parameter of parent 2.
+xi2The estimated preferential pairing parameter of parent 2.

 Some offspring genotype combinations are impossible given the parental genotypes.
 If these impossible genotypes combinations show up, we return a p-value of 0, a log-likelihood ratio statistic of Infinity, and missing values for all other return items.
 The impossible genotypes are:

-g1 = 0 && g2 = 0
+g1 = 0 && g2 = 0Only offspring genotypes of 0 are possible.

-g1 = 4 && g2 = 4
+g1 = 4 && g2 = 4Only offspring genotypes of 4 are possible.

-g1 = 0 && g2 = 4 || g1 == 4 && g2 == 0
+g1 = 0 && g2 = 4 || g1 == 4 && g2 == 0Only offspring genotypes of 2 are possible.

-g1 = 0 && g2 %in% c(1, 2, 3) || g1 = %in% c(1, 2, 3) && g2 == 0
+g1 = 0 && g2 %in% c(1, 2, 3) || g1 = %in% c(1, 2, 3) && g2 == 0Only offspring genotypes of 0, 1, and 2 are possible.

-g1 = 4 && g2 %in% c(1, 2, 3) || g1 = %in% c(1, 2, 3) && g2 == 4
+g1 = 4 && g2 %in% c(1, 2, 3) || g1 = %in% c(1, 2, 3) && g2 == 4Only offspring genotypes of 2, 3, and 4 are possible.

-(or both), the model is not identified
+When g1 = 2 or g2 = 2 (or both), the model is not identified

-and those estimates (alpha
+and those estimates (alpha, xi1, and xi2) are

 meaningless.
 Do NOT interpret them.

-(double reduction rate) IS identified as
+The estimate of alpha (double reduction rate) IS identified as

 long as at least one parent is simplex, and no parent is duplex.